KevinYie/Psychiatric_Readmission_Prediction/README.md

 psychiatric facilities faces.
 We aim to create a BERT-based model that can assist clinicians in identifying patients as risk of rapid psychiatric readmission upon discharge as well as extract abstract relationships from discharge summaries

+Presentation slides and paper for this study are included within repository.